foster154/maf-wordpress/README.md

 ## For Development

 1. have MAMP running
-2. fun `$ gulp watch-bs` from the theme directory.
+2. run `$ gulp watch-bs` from the theme directory.